son-iOS/TetraUIKit/README.md

 }
 ```
 `TetraUIKit` already implemented some basic view types to conform this for you.
 They are views that have the prefix of `TetraUI`, e.g. `TetraUILabel` or `TetraUIButton`.<br/>
-Keep in mind that the self-layouting only works in a view builder block like the example above.
+Keep in mind that the self-ajdusting only works in a view builder block like the example above.
 If you create the view and add it to other view manually, this will not work.
 In that case, you simply add constraints using the provided methods normally.

 ### Misc
 There are a few more little things that `TetraUIKit` adds to your toolbox, please raise an issue if you have any problem using this library.